reshamas/reshamas.github.io/_posts/2018-09-30-highlights-from-the-2018-NYC-WiMLDS-scikit-sprint.md

 This project was started in 2007 as a Google Summer of Code project by [David Cournapeau](https://twitter.com/cournape).
 Later that year, [Matthieu Brucher](https://www.linkedin.com/in/matthieubrucher/) started work on this project as part of his thesis.

 In 2010 [Fabian Pedregosa](https://twitter.com/fpedregosa), [Gael Varoquaux](https://twitter.com/GaelVaroquaux), [Alexandre Gramfort](https://twitter.com/agramfort) and [Vincent Michel](https://www.linkedin.com/in/vincent-michel-79526427/) of [INRIA](https://www.inria.fr/en) took leadership of the project and made the first public release, February the 1st 2010.
 Since then, several releases have appeared following a ~3 month cycle, and a thriving international community has been leading the development.

+## Advertising Sprint
+A few weeks before the sprint, we still had 30 spots open.
+The below tweet reached so many scikit-learn users that it ensured that all spots were taken.

+We even had two attendees who lived in Europe (one in Belgium and one in Paris).
+They were visiting NYC during that time, and so joined the event on Saturday!

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">There&#39;s still some spots left in the <br>NYC Women in Machine Learning &amp; Data Science Scikit-learn Sprint on September 29!
+Joing <a href="https://twitter.com/reshamas?ref_src=twsrc%5Etfw">@reshamas</a> and me for a day of contributing to OSS! <a href="https://t.co/vpsdafg4DD">https://t.co/vpsdafg4DD</a></p>&mdash; Andreas Mueller (@amuellerml) <a href="https://twitter.com/amuellerml/status/1037001088371752960?ref_src=twsrc%5Etfw">September 4, 2018</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## The Sprint